jakuski/website/src/content/root/about.md

 At my core, I'm a problem solver.
 I love to learn and I love to create.
 I'm always looking for new challenges and opportunities to learn and grow.

-### Experience

-I've recently completed the [Flipside programme](https://www.anewdirection.org.uk/programmes/flipside) which is run by [A New Direction](https://anewdirection.org.uk/).
-An industry-led programme helping people kickstart their careers in digital product design.
-I was taught by some of the best-in-the-business, [ustwo](https://ustwo.com/), [Made by Many](https://madebymany.com/), [Bynd](https://bynd.com/), [Frog](https://www.frog.co/), [Digitas](https://www.digitas.com/en-gb/) and [Normally](https://normally.com/).
-Prior to that, I completed a placement at [The One Off](http://theoneoff.com).
-Here, I worked on a conceptual digital way-finding experience for [FLANNELS Liverpool](https://www.flannels.com/liverpool-flagshp-fl-store-2781), in-store experiences for [Sports Direct](http://www.sportsdirect.com/) and some concepting/ideation work for other international clients.

-### Currently

-I'm looking for a full-time permanent role as a digital product designer/developer.
-I'm open to remote work but would prefer a London-based hybrid/in-person role.
-Please [contact me](/contact) if you would like to get in touch.

 ### Outside of design

 When I'm not in Figma or Visual Studio Code, I enjoy working on my car, buying tools I definitely do not need but absolutely want or spinning something up in the kitchen.
 I'm a massive foodie and love trying new recipes and techniques.
 I also enjoy a nice tea, preferably loose leaf.
 I'm a bit of a tea snob.